 If you’re looking to adapt your teaching style to different learning styles, take the time to get to know your individual students and what types of learning environments they thrive in.
 Then adapt your teaching as you go.

-As students learn better by different approaches and at a different speed, try to adjust your teaching style on the fly to maximize the learning opportunity for all.
+As students learn better by different approaches and at different speeds, try to adjust your teaching style on the fly to maximize the learning opportunity for all.

 3 expert tips to make your teaching styles more effective